singhsidhukuldeep/singhsidhukuldeep.github.io/README.md

 </p>

-This is a completely open-source project for maintaining curated list of interview questions and answers for people preparing for such interviews.
+This is a completely open-source platform for maintaining curated list of interview questions and answers for people looking and preparing for data science opportunities.

-You can also find other materials like tutorials, online materials, etc on the platform.
+Not only this, this platform will also serve as one point destination for all your needs like tutorials, online materials, etc.

-**This is maintained by you!** You can answer/ improve existing questions or you can send new questions that you faced during interviews.
+**This platform is maintained by you!** 🤗 You can help us by answering/ improving existing questions as well as by sharing any new questions that you faced during your interviews.

 ## Credits